 Appointing a registered agent in Canada

 If you want to open a branch office in Canada and need registered agent services, we can provide them for you.
 We can also offer virtual office services for temporary use.
+Below, we invite you to watch a short presentation on the process of opening a branch in Canada:

-Requirements for branch offices operating in Canada
+Requirements for branch offices operating in Canada in 2023

 - information about the parent company, such its address in the foreign country;